-to use are special zesting tools that remove the orange part in very
+to make this confection are special zesting tools that remove the orange part in very

-thin strips or a very sharp paring knife, carefully trimming off any
+thin strips, or use a very sharp paring knife, carefully trimming off any

 white parts of the peel that have been cut off.
 If using a zester, no